fahmed3/4294967296/README.md

 - removeFirstOccurrence(Object o); **returns true if the first occurrence of *o* is removed, false otherwise**
 - removeLastOccurrence(Object o); **returns true if the last occurrence of *o* is removed, false otherwise**
 <br>
 RATIONALE FOR CHOOSING THESE METHODS: These methods expand on what Queue does and allows for adding and removing from both the front and the end of the list.
 It also lets us have better flexibility with our code.
+We chose the methods that throw exceptions over the ones returning null (addFirst(T) vs offerFirst(T)) because the exceptions give information on what went wrong and how to fix it.